Manchester Council announced on 21st October 2024 that the school street scheme at Brookburn Primary is now approved to continue permanently.

 - An open source Telraam traffic camera is installed on Brookburn Road and available for access by the public.
 This camera displays hour by hour data on volume and type of traffic which passes, as well as pedestrians and cycles.
 Comparisons can be easily made on a date and time basis.
 The graphs below show traffic on a School Street day on the left and non-trial day on the right (motor vehicles shown as light blue and dark blue).
 Click here to view the Telraam traffic data for Brookburn Road.

-University of Manchester Tyndall Centre Research Study
+University of Manchester Tyndall Centre Research Study (in partnership with Manchester Council and WalkRide GM)

-University of Aberdeen "Listen 2 Manchester" Citizen Science Research Study
+Natural Environment Research Council (NERC) "Listen 2 Manchester" Citizen Science Research Study

 Seismometers are placed in the locations shown as red dots on the map below: